hashicorp/terraform/website/docs/provisioners/null_resource.html.markdown

 ## Argument Reference

-In addition to all the resource configuration available, `null_resource` supports the following specific configuration options:
+In addition to meta-arguments supported by all resources, `null_resource` supports the following specific arguments:

- * `triggers` - A mapping of values which should trigger a rerun of this set of provisioners.
+ * `triggers` - A map of values which should cause this set of provisioners to re-run.
 Values are meant to be interpolated references to variables or attributes of other resources.